lavinei/pybats_nbdev/README.md

 If there is an annual trend on daily data, then the period is $p=365$.
 However, using all possible harmonic components, `seasHarmComponents = [1,2,...,182]`, is far too many parameters to learn.
 It is much more common to use the first several harmonic components, such as `seasHarmComponents = [1,2]`.
 The $r^{th}$ harmonic component has a cycle legth of $p/r$.
 So in the example of an annual pattern, the first harmonic component will have a cycle length of $365/2 = 182.5$, representing a semi-annual cycle, and the second harmonic component will have a length of $365/4$, for a quarterly cycle.

-For more details, refer to Chapter 8.6 in Bayesian Forecasting and Dynamic Models by West and Harrison **XXX PROVIDE BETTER REFERENCE/LINK HERE**.
+For more details, refer to Chapter 8.6 in [Bayesian Forecasting and Dynamic Models](http://www2.stat.duke.edu/~mw/West&HarrisonBook/) by West and Harrison.

 To see this in code, we'll load in some simulated daily sales data: